 This blog consists of my reflections from 2009 and onwards in the field of sport for development and peace.
 It may not be representative of all the stakeholders in this emerging discipline.
-The post dates were altered after reloading of the blog but the chronology of posts were preserved.
+Some of the earlier post dates were altered after reloading of the blog but the chronology of posts were preserved.

-For more details on my academic and employment history, please click here.
+For more details on Tariq’s academic and employment history, please click here.